ellfran-7/cluefish/README.md

 ## Usage

-To run the Cluefish workflow, use the `make.R` script, which serves as the 'master' script for the entire process.
+To run the Cluefish workflow, you can use the `make.R` script, which serves as the 'master' script for the entire process.
 We recommend using this script as a template to ensure smooth and sequential execution of the workflow steps.